-Disclaimer: Content is for informational purposes and should not be used as legal advice for GDPR.
+Disclaimer: The following content is informational and should not be used as legal advice for GDPR.

-For businesses using their customer's personal data for legitimate interests - e.g. to facilitate a booking - GDPR should not be a cause for concern, so don't panic!
-It is designed to ensure businesses take more responsibility and accountability for the personal data they hold.
-It's a good chance to ensure your house is in order and you're reassuring your customers about your commitments to their data privacy and security.
+For businesses using their customer's data for legitimate interests - e.g. to facilitate a booking - GDPR should not be a cause for concern, so don't panic!
+It is designed to ensure businesses take more responsibility and accountability for personal data.
+It's a good chance to ensure your system is in order and you're reassuring your customers about your commitments to their data privacy and security.

-Making sure your customer data is stored securely - it is in Bookwhen, but it is worth making sure you know who has access to both what is in Bookwhen and any other systems that you use.
+Ensure your customer data is stored securely - it is in Bookwhen, but it is worth making sure you know who has access to both what is in Bookwhen and any other systems you use.
 Paper records are included in the GDPR too!

 We recommend training your staff about GDPR and its implications.